elinucknack/led-strip-controller/README.md

 ## Software installation

-1. Open the `led-strip-controller.ino` file using the Arduino IDE program.
+1. Open the `led-strip-controller.ino` file using the Arduino IDE.

 2. Customize the configuration part:
    - Static IP configuration: